DoerJ/Leetcode/README.md

 ## Algorithms and Examples

 ### Backtracking Searching(DFS)
 An algorithm that iterates through all the possible solution.
-Suitable for problems: permutations
+Suitable for problems: permutations, subsets

-Example: Permutation
+Example 1: Permutation
 ```javascript
 /**
 Given a collection of distinct integers, return all possible permutations.